wojtekmaj/react-fit/README.md

 ## How does it work?
 1. By default, the element provided to `<Fit />` as a child is displayed below its parent, aligned to the left.
 2. If the element can't fit in this position and collides with bottom and/or right border of the window, `<Fit />` checks if there's more space for the element on the other side(s) of the axis/axes the collision(s) has been detected on.
-If so, the element is moved above its parent and/or aligned to the right, depending on collision axis.
+If so, the element is moved above its parent and/or aligned to the right, depending on the collision axis.
-3. If the element still can't fit where it's placed, `<Fit />` decreases element's size.
+3. If the element still can't fit where it's placed, `<Fit />` decreases the element's size.
 If `min-width`/`min-height` are provided, they will be respected.

 ## Positioning the element